Free PDF Brief

 How does Adobe’s intrinsic value compare to big tech?

 The market-implied growth rates of Adobe seem to be more appealing with regard to valuation.
-The market suggests the growth of Adobe is about 2.4% whereas other comparable companies such as Microsoft and Salesforce have a growth of more than 6.5% even though they have the same profitability.
+The market suggests the growth of Adobe is about 2.4% whereas other comparable companies such as Microsoft and ServiceNow have a growth of more than 6.5% even though they have the same profitability.
 This causes Adobe to be relatively lower on a growth adjusted basis which substantiates the concept of valuation mispricing.

 What growth rate is priced into Adobe stock?